Standing By Her Man: Women Through History

 - She is afraid she will never meet another man if she leaves him

 I myself would never stay with a cheating man or a man that is not good for me, but it is interesting to see how many famous women through history have done so.
-In the case of Eleanor Roosevelt she wanted to do great things in life, and the only way she could do that in the male dominated society of the time was by helping her husband become president.
-Women such as Tarita an Maimiti loved their husbands and saw past their flaws, which made them to take a chance on these wild men.
+In the case of Eleanor Roosevelt, she wanted to do great things in life, and the only way she could do that in the male-dominated society of the time was by helping her husband become president.
+So I might not stay with a man who cheats, but in years past sometimes women did this for political, social, or economic reasons.